-Computed tomography (CT) is a non-destructive imaging technique that uses a computer to generate cross-sectional images from a series of X-ray projections acquired at multiple angles around an object.
-Scanning methods are typically categorized by their X-ray beam geometry, including parallel beam, fan beam, and cone beam systems.
-A computer then processes these projection data to reconstruct a cross-sectional image (also known as a CT slice or tomogram).
-The mathematical principle underlying this reconstruction is based on the Radon transform and its inverse.
+Computed tomography (CT) is a non-destructive imaging technique that uses a computer to generate cross-sectional images from a series of X-ray projections acquired at multiple angles.
+This method enables the visualization of internal structures and defects without disassembling the object.
+Scanning methods are typically categorized by their X-ray beam geometry, such as parallel beam, fan beam, and cone beam systems.
+The computer processes the acquired data to reconstruct cross-sectional images (tomograms) or 3D models, utilizing mathematical principles such as the Radon transform.

 - What are X-rays?
 (Basic Knowledge)